Further Education During Unemployment: Identification Results: Details, Proofs, and Generalizations

-We show in Appendix \ref{subsec:Robins_details} below that (\ref{eq:no-ant}) is equivalent to the typical no-anticipation assumption from the dynamic treatment effect literature (see \citealp{AbbringandHeckman2007} for a nice exposition and discussion on the no-anticipation assumption), which relates potential outcomes under different treatment sequences.
+Relevant to the two-period case, setting $s=1$ in (\ref{eq:no-ant}) implies that $\mathbf{X}^{1}=\{Y_{-K}(0),Y_{-(K-1)}(0),\ldots,Y_{0}(0)\}$ and $Y_{1}=Y_{1}(0)$ when $D_{1}=0$.
+We show in Appendix \ref{subsec:Robins_details} below that this is equivalent to the typical no-anticipation assumption from the dynamic treatment effect literature (see \citealp{AbbringandHeckman2007_app} for a nice exposition and discussion on the no-anticipation assumption), which puts restrictions on potential outcomes under different treatment sequences.
 In both parts of (\ref{eq:no-ant}), the potential outcomes for a not-yet enrolled worker are not affected by whether she would pursue training subsequently.
-As a result, the first part of (\ref{eq:no-ant}) says that the baseline covariate vector $\mathbf{X}^{1}=(Y_{-K},Y_{-(K-1)},\ldots,Y_{0})$ coincide with the vector of potential outcomes under no-treatment.
-And the second part says that period-1 outcomes among period-1 non-enrollees does not depend on their potential treatment status in period 2.
-As we argue below, the no-anticipation assumption is implicitly maintained in the AC and HR frameworks, and we simply make them explicit here.
-We now state and prove the following Lemma before proceeding to show consistency of Assumption \ref{assu:S2_potential_outcome} and the AC selection rule. \begin{lem} Under Assumptions (\ref{eq:augmented_independence_upsilon}), (\ref{eq:Assumption1a_joint}), and (\ref{eq:no-ant}),
+As a result, the first part of (\ref{eq:no-ant}) implies that the baseline covariate vector $\mathbf{X}^{1}=(Y_{-K},Y_{-(K-1)},\ldots,Y_{0})$ coincides with the vector of potential outcomes under no-treatment.
+And the second part implies that period-1 outcomes among period-1 non-enrollees do not depend on their potential treatment status in period 2.
+As we argue below, the no-anticipation assumption is implicitly maintained in the classic papers referenced above; we simply make it explicit here.